PronovixOutlearn/outlearn-d8sitebuilder/modules/intro.md

 <!-- @section, "title" : "Lesson 1: Introduction to the Course" -->

 Welcome!
-This learning path is based mainly on the video series by http://OSTraining.com.
-Creation of the course has been supported by http://Acquia.com and it is meant to introduce Drupal to the absolute beginners.
-This course will give you an idea about the advantages of using a content management system and and guide you through Drupal 8's new features.
-However the series might be best used by beginners, those who already know Drupal can also benefit from it by receiving a comprehensive list of the exciting new functionality they might benefit from when starting to use Drupal 8.
+This learning path is based on the video series by http://OSTraining.com, supported by http://Acquia.com.
+The course introduces Drupal to absolute beginners.
+This learning path will give you an idea about the advantages of using a content management system and guide you through Drupal 8's new features.
+Although the series might be most useful for beginners, those who already know Drupal can also benefit from having a comprehensive list of the exciting new functionality Drupal 8 offers.

 <!-- @asset, "contentType": "outlearn/video", "provider": "youtube", "url": "https://www.youtube.com/embed/-DYSucV1_9w" -->